In this Daily: More Animals from Las Catalinas’ Tropical Dry Forest

 Above, you can see the breakdown per-species, which details each of the 52 species found in Las Catalinas and the frequency in which they appear on the ground.
 Considering the limits of ground-based camera traps in capturing footage insect life as well as animals that primarily live in the trees, this biodiversity is a strong sign towards the continued rejuvenation of the forest.

-The first phase of this project was aimed at providing a baseline look at the biodiversity and health of the nature reserve at Las Catalinas, and provides a few key insights.
-First, the ecosystem is healthy enough to support niches for 52 different species (at least), a sign of plentiful food and a variety of habitats found throughout the reserve.
+The first phase of this project was aimed at providing a baseline look at the biodiversity and health of Las Catalinas’ tropical dry forest, and provides a few key insights.
+First, the ecosystem is healthy enough to support niches for 52 different species (at least), a sign of plentiful food and a variety of habitats found throughout the area.
 Second, the forest is healthy enough to predators like pumas, ocelots, and foxes as well as other large mammals like the white tailed deer and tayra, which means that each of the levels in the food chain beneath it are strong enough to support them.

 Biomass (number of animals) and biodiversity are the two major factors upon which an ecosystem can be measured, and these signs are positive for the continued restoration of the tropical dry forest.
 Based on the baseline data provided by this first phase, next phases can target different areas within the forest in more depth, focus of the tracking more aerial or tree-based life, adjust to track certain keystone species, and more.